simonmeoni/jrstc-competition/README.md

 # all parameters below will be merged with parameters from default configurations set above
 # this allows you to overwrite only specified parameters

-# name of the run determines folder name in logs and is accessed by loggers
+# name of the run determines losses name in logs and is accessed by loggers
 name: "example_simple"

 seed: 12345